 I studied child development and education at Michigan State University where I earned my Bachelors of Science degree in 1992.
 Since leaving MSU, I have taken Master’s courses at Central Michigan University and Marygrove College, however I still cheer for the Spartans.

 I believe children learn best in a safe, friendly, hands-on, environment where they know what is expected of them.
 I also feel strongly that different students learn and remember information in different ways, so I work hard to incorporate Multiple Intelligence Theory into my teaching.

-My husband, Allen (who runs the water treatment plant), and I currently reside in the Village with our two children, a cat, and several chickens (though they are only with us during the summer months.)
+My husband, Allen (who runs the Department of Public Works), and I currently reside in the Village with our two children, a cat, and a few chickens (though they are only with us during the summer months.)